gabref/minishell/README.md

 ## TODOS
 * [ ] double quotes and single quotes escapes
 * [ ] only spaces or tabs as input
+* [ ] enter after ctrl-c with text already written "the buffer should be clean, press enter to make sure nothing from previous prompt is executed"
+* [ ] ctrl-c in the middle of a blocking command like cat
+* [ ] history

 ## Requirements